 We can use the search capabilities of NightTrace to search for a specific occurrence of an event or condition relating to an event or its arguments.

-- Select the Power Search... menu item from the Search menu.
+- In the Search menu select Power Search....

 A dialog appears containing a list of defined profiles (currently empty) and several fields that allow you to define new profiles or edit existing ones: